avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 ## Acknowledgements

-Thanks to @StephenButtolph and @patrick-ogrady for their feedback on these ideas.
+Thanks to @StephenButtolph @patrick-ogrady and @dhrubabasu for their feedback on these ideas.

 ## Copyright